Category Archives: Conscious Mindset

 Perhaps most importantly, stress has been shown to lead to an increase in free radicals throughout your body.
 Free radicals lead to inflammation and are now seen as the forerunner of serious chronic and autoimmune diseases such as cancer, SLE lupus, other autoimmune disorders, ageing, cataract, rheumatoid arthritis, cardiovascular and neurodegenerative diseases.

-While it can be virtually impossible to eliminate many ongoing, underlying stresses from your life, adopting some simple techniques to use in times of increased stress can help you feel better in moments.
-When you take steps to reduce your stress response you also create an immediate effect on the stress hormones released through your body.
+When you actively reduce your stress response you also immediately effect the stress hormones released through your body.
 Having a few tools suitable for crisis control can restore your sense of wellbeing and help you cope in difficult situations.

-Being able to reduce stress and anxiety without having to fall back on medications will help build your health in the long term.
+Being able to reduce stress and anxiety without having to fall back on medications helps build your health in the long term.

-Some techniques will work better for you than others and so it is worth searching out those that you find most effective.
-Try any technique you come across, even the esoteric ones, you can never be certain which will work for you.
+Some techniques will work better for you than others so search out those that you find most effective.
+Try any technique you come across, even the esoteric ones, you can never be certain which will work best for you.
 Allow them all the benefit of the doubt and give them a fair try.
 It is likely you will need to combine more than one technique, so be on the watch for any improvement and don’t reject anything if it is only partially helpful, it will still be making some difference.

 Learn the technique before you are caught in a difficult situation.
 Memorise it and practice it – you need to be able to use the skills automatically.
-Most important, don’t give up – stress can make you restless and inclined to not stick it out.

 There are many ways to manage the symptoms of stress.
 Acupressure, massage and diet are some of the better known.
 Flower essences and homeopathic remedies are excellent and very effective.
 Herbals are available in many forms.
-But there are also certain simple techniques and practices that you can do wherever you happen to be, right in the moment you need help.
+But there are also some simple techniques and practices that you can do wherever you happen to be, right in the moment you need help.

 Relax

-Often when your muscles are tense you are not even aware of it.
-Relaxing is a very basic and simple technique which will not only help you to release the tension, it will also bring you awareness of the state of your muscles.
+When your muscles are tense you are often not even aware of it.
+Relaxing is a very basic and simple technique which will not only help you to release the tension but also bring you awareness of the state of your muscles.

 Sit, stand or lie.
 Tense up one set of muscles in your leg or arms as tight as you can.
-(You can even start with just your toe muscles to be more effective).
+You can even start with just your toe muscles to be more effective.
 Then let them go so they are quite limp.
 The contrast between the two states will show you what ‘relaxed’ actually feels like.
-Concentrate on that feeling as you then tense and relax the other muscle groups in your body – your toes, feet, legs, buttocks, back, abdomen, hands, arms right through to your head.
-Pay particular attention to your jaw and forehead.

 Breathe